Snooki afraid she has bad breath

 Substitute for brushing?

 No, gum does not replace the benefits of brushing.
 It is supplementary.
 Dentists recommend that you brush twice a day with a fluoride toothpaste and floss once a day.
-Together, good dental hygiene habits and gum can help eliminate bad breath.
+Together, good dental hygiene habits and gum can help alleviate bad breath.